 Demand for our temporary and permanent placement staffing services is driven in part by U.S. economic and labor trends, and from early 2020 through 2022, the COVID-19 pandemic and the "Great Resignation" impacted demand.
-From late 2020 through most of 2022, these conditions resulted in historically high demand for our nurses and allied healthcare professionals.
-In 2023, with the pandemic easing, demand in our travel nurse business has declined significantly from historic highs and, while we did see an increase from the end of the first quarter of 2023, demand in the second quarter remained below pre-pandemic levels.
-Demand in our allied business continues to be above pre-pandemic levels and certain specialties such as therapy are up significantly year over year.
-Healthcare organizations have hired permanent staff aggressively, enabling them to reduce what had been historically high utilization of contingent labor.
-Our clients have accelerated initiatives designed to contain costs of their spend on contingent labor, and we have a number of clients that are reevaluating their approach and seeking more sustainable workforce solutions.
-However, our clients are still dealing with significant labor shortages as their progress on permanent hiring and retention has only partly resolved the high levels of vacancies and staff attrition.
+From late 2020 through most of 2022, these conditions resulted in historically high demand for our nurses, allied healthcare professionals and vendor-neutral VMS technologies supporting the placement of these professionals.
+In 2023, with the pandemic easing, demand in our travel nurse business declined significantly over the course of the first quarter and into the early second quarter.
+Since the low point in the early second quarter, we have seen demand increase through the early fourth quarter, although travel nurse demand has remained below pre-pandemic levels.
+Demand in our allied business continues to be above pre-pandemic levels, and certain specialties such as therapy and imaging are up significantly year over year, offsetting the decline in laboratory and other specialties involved in treating COVID-19 patients.
+Since mid-2022, healthcare organizations have hired permanent staff aggressively, enabling them to reduce what had been historically high utilization of contingent labor.
+Our clients accelerated initiatives designed to contain costs of their spend on contingent labor, and a number of clients reevaluated their approach in pursuit of more sustainable workforce solutions, including changing their choice of solutions and providers.
+We believe that aggressive permanent hiring and retention has enabled our clients to address labor shortages, though their progress has only partly resolved high levels of vacancies and staff attrition.

-Wages for nurses and the corresponding bill rates we charge our clients peaked in the first quarter of 2022.
-Bill rates in our nurse and allied solutions segment decreased year over year and quarter over quarter in the second quarter of 2023.
+Bill rates in our nurse and allied solutions segment decreased year over year and quarter over quarter in the third quarter of 2023.
 After the pandemic, our clients have significantly fewer surprise vacancies, and most of the bill rate decrease reflects less urgent needs.
-We expect bill rates and clinician compensation to stabilize and remain above prepandemic levels in 2023.
+We expect bill rates and clinician compensation to decrease slightly in the fourth quarter, although at a slower rate than the first three quarters of the year, and remain above pre-pandemic levels in 2023.

 In our physician and leadership solutions segment, demand for our locum tenens business is well above pre-pandemic levels.
 We have seen several years of growth in certified registered nurse anesthetists (CRNAs), the specialty that represents the largest percentage of revenue in this business.
-In recent quarters, we have also seen an uptick in demand for anesthesiologists.
-We expect strong demand for locum tenens staffing to continue in the third quarter of 2023.
-Demand was lower for our interim leadership and search businesses in the second quarter of 2023 as some healthcare organizations streamlined leadership roles, deferred hiring decisions, or moved to build out their internal talent acquisition teams.
+The increase in demand drove a double digit increase to revenue per day filled in the third quarter as compared to the prior year.
+We expect strong demand for locum tenens staffing to continue but with a seasonal dip in the fourth quarter of 2023.
+Demand has been declining in our interim leadership and executive search businesses since the second half of 2022 as some healthcare organizations streamlined leadership roles, deferred hiring decisions, or increased permanent staff hiring.

 In our technology and workforce solutions segment, our language services business continued to experience increased utilization and shift to more virtual interpretation.
-This year, we have seen significant margin compression from competitive pressures.
-As anticipated, bill rates and volumes in our VMS business followed similar trends as our nurse and allied solutions segment, declining from historic highs.
-We anticipate our VMS business to continue to trend along the same lines as our nurse and allied solutions segment with bill rates stabilizing in 2023 above pre-pandemic levels.
+Bill rates and volumes in our VMS business followed similar trends, although to a greater extent, as our nurse and allied solutions segment, declining from historic highs.
+We anticipate bill rates and volumes in our VMS business to decrease slightly in the fourth quarter and remain above pre-pandemic levels in 2023.